NOXPOX/3rdWEBTECHMiniProjectSubmission/README.md

     "scripts": {
     "devStart": "nodemon server.js"
   }
-10)Delte everything from the src folder of the frontend folder , and create two folders in it , one component and the other FrontJigs , and simply post given in this repo to the src folder, component and FrontJigs folder
+  and simply paste the files in the backend folder of this repo to the backend folder in you system 10)Delte everything from the src folder of the frontend folder , and create two folders in it , one component and the other FrontJigs , and simply post given in this repo to the src folder, component and FrontJigs folder
 11)To run the code , first navigate to the frontend folder , run the code "npm run dev" and then navigate to backend folder and the run the command "npm run devStart"